 Abstract

 Maspin or SerpinB5, a member of the serine protease inhibitor family, was shown to function as a tumor suppressor, especially in carcinomas.
-It seems to inhibit invasion, tumor cells motility and angiogenesis and promotes apoptosis.
-Maspin can also induce epigenetic changes such as cytosine methylation, de-acetylation, chromatin condensation and histones modulation.
-In this review, a comprehensive synthesis of the literature was done, to present maspin function, from normal tissues to pathologic conditions.
-Data sources: MEDLINE, PubMed.
-Study eligibility criteria: Studies published in English, between 1994 and 2019, about human species, with full-text availability.
+It seems to inhibit invasion, tumor cells motility and angiogenesis, and promotes apoptosis.
+Maspin can also induce epigenetic changes such as cytosine methylation, de-acetylation, chromatin condensation, and histone modulation.
+In this review, a comprehensive synthesis of the literature was done to present maspin function from normal tissues to pathologic conditions.
+Data was sourced from MEDLINE and PubMed.
+Study eligibility criteria included: published in English, between 1994 and 2019, specific to humans, and with full-text availability.
 Most of the 118 studies included in the present review focused on maspin immunostaining and mRNA levels.
 It was shown that maspin function is organ-related and depends on its subcellular localization.
-In malignant tumors, it might be down-regulated or negative (e.g., carcinoma of prostate, stomach and breast) or up-regulated (e.g., colorectal and pancreatic tumors).
+In malignant tumors, it might be downregulated or negative (e.g., carcinoma of prostate, stomach, and breast) or upregulated (e.g., colorectal and pancreatic tumors).
 Its subcellular localization (nuclear vs cytoplasm), which can be proved using immunohistochemical methods, was shown to influence both tumor behavior and response to chemotherapy.
-Although the number of maspin-related papers increased, the exact role of this protein remains unknown and its interpretation should be done with extremely high caution.
+Although the number of maspin-related papers increased, the exact role of this protein remains unknown, and its interpretation should be done with extremely high caution.

 Key words: Maspin; SerpinB5; Prognosis; Cancer; Tumor suppressor